Roxanne Dryden-Edwards, MD

 Munchausen syndrome is a mental disorder that is characterized by the sufferer causing or pretending to have physical or psychological symptoms in his or herself.
 It is thought to be motivated only by a desire to be seen as ill rather than by avoiding responsibility, financial gain, improving his or her physical condition, or some other benefit, as is true in malingering.
 Research outcomes differ in terms of identifying groups that are susceptible to developing the disorder.
 Some statistics indicate that women with health training may be more vulnerable to developing Munchausen syndrome, particularly when it presents with physical symptoms.
 However, it is thought by other investigators that men and women experience Munchausen syndrome in equal frequency.
 Still other studies describe middle-aged men who are unmarried and estranged from their families as being the most susceptible to developing this illness.
 While the disorder may occur at any age, it seems to most often develop in late adolescence or early adulthood and is either preceded by or coexists with Munchausen syndrome by proxy.
 Munchausen syndrome is also referred to as factitious disorder.

-It is estimated that Munchausen syndrome occurs in 0.5%-2% of the United States population.
+It is estimated that Munchausen syndrome occurs in a small percentage of the United States population.
 How common it is can be significantly higher in certain subpopulations.
-For example, up to 9% of cases of fever of unknown origin are the result of this disorder.
-More than 4% of people who were previously diagnosed as having psychosis were found to have Munchausen syndrome.
+For example, some cases of fever of unknown origin are the result of this disorder.
+Some people who were previously diagnosed as having psychosis were found to have Munchausen syndrome.

 Even before it was given its current name, this illness has been described since at least biblical times.
 For example, sufferers of this attention-seeking syndrome during the Middle Ages have been known to scrape off their skin and put leeches in their own mouths in order to induce bleeding.
 This disorder was named for Baron Karl Friedrich von Munchausen.
 Baron von Munchausen lived from 1720 to 1797, was born in Germany, joined the Russian military, and was known to tell fantastic tales about the battles he participated in against the Ottoman Turks.
 For example, he apparently told stories about riding cannonballs and traveling to the moon.